 I’m so excited to share with you this recipe on how to make wonton soup.
-This simple wonton soup recipe is so satisfying and comforting, especially on a cold, rainy day.
+This simple wonton soup recipe with pork and shrimp is so satisfying and comforting, especially on a cold, rainy day.
 I may be biased, but I think homemade wontons are simply so much better than those you eat outside!

 Making wontons may seem like a daunting task for those who haven’t tried it before.
 It may be a slow process in the beginning when learning to make homemade wontons.